 In recent years, Greece has seen an unprecedented influx of migrants and refugees seeking an exodus to Europe to improve their lives and stay away from conflict.
 However, many found themselves trapped in countries of the European periphery, such as Greece, due to European mechanisms like the Dublin regulation, which tried to control the mass movement of people towards central Europe.

-In Greece, many organizations currently offer protection and various kinds of support to migrants and refugees.
-The operation of organizations in Greece like the Migrant Integration Center – City of Athens, METAdrasi, The HOME Project, Danish Refugee Council, and the Melissa Network provide crucial support for migrant integration in the country.
+In Greece, many organisations currently offer protection and various kinds of support to migrants and refugees.
+The operation of organisations in Greece like the Migrant Integration Center – City of Athens, METAdrasi, The HOME Project, Danish Refugee Council, and the Melissa Network provide crucial support for migrant integration in the country.

 IntegrAction: Action for socio-economic integration of refugees and asylum seekers